 Falling snowflakes are a great way to make your winter photography much more interesting.
-Sometimes, the weather doesn't cooperate however, and you have to turn to Photoshop to get the job done.
-In this tutorial, we will explain how to create a realistic falling snow effect in Photoshop and show you how to apply it to your images.
+Sometimes the weather doesn't cooperate, however, and you have to turn to Photoshop to get the job done.
+In this tutorial, I will explain how to create a realistic falling snow effect in Photoshop and show you how to apply it to your images.

 1. Change the Sky

 Open your base image in Photoshop.
 The first step in your editing process should be to create a backup of your base layer so you can always go back to it if something happens.

 To do this, double-click the layer to unlock it and name it Backup.
 Then duplicate it by pressing Command/Control-J (or you can always go to Layer > Duplicate Layer) and name the new layer Background.
 Finally, create a Fill Layer by going to Layer > New Fill Layer.
 Pick a dark gray color and place it between the two layers.

 One problem with pictures taken during winter is that they often end up having a dull gray sky.
 In order to have a more interesting result, and to make our snow more visible, we will first have to replace our current sky.
 Feel free to skip this step if you are working on your own photo and already have a visually interesting sky.

 First, select the Magic Wand Tool (W) and, while holding Shift, create a rough selection of the sky.
 Click on various places in the sky to create a rough selection of the sky.
 Then, go to Layer > Layer Mask > Hide Selection to create your mask.